pivotal-anz/ci-ultimate/UsingConcourse.md

 It will go orange (running) and then green (succeeded).
 If it goes red, the job failed.

 The run number (#1) will have appeared and so will the steps.
-Click on my-repo and unit to make them show their output.
+Click on ci-ultimate-repo and unit to make them show their output.
 You should see this:

 ![Jobs Output](https://github.com/paulc4/my-repo/blob/master/screenshots/job-output.png)